Ecology and landscape

 The proposals at Sandford Park have been prepared with a landscape-led approach to ensure that the biodiversity across the site is protected and enhanced.

+The development has sought to retain habitats of greater value where possible, including all woodland, ponds and watercourses, whilst hedgerow losses will be kept to a minimum and replacement planting will be undertaken where appropriate.
 Native tree species, and wetland loving perennials and shrubs will also be planted at the edge of the attenuation basin.
 Hedgerows, shrubs and wildflowers will also be planted forming boundaries throughout the site.
-As a result of the extensive additional planting of a diverse mix of species there will be an overall biodiversity net gain of 135%.

 Additionally, measures will be undertaken to ensure that the new development is habitable for a variety of wildlife.
 There will be boxes provided throughout the site for birds and bats to form new nests and roosts as well as the creation of log piles and hibernacula to create shelter for reptiles, small mammals and insects.